10 Killer Kettlebell Exercises

 Dos

-Keep control throughout the exercise
+Keep control throughout the exercise.

-Relax during the movement – you shouldn’t strike the appearance of a soldier on parade
+Relax during the movement – you shouldn’t strike the appearance of a soldier on parade.

-Make sure that your feet are evenly spaced and planted firmly before attempting the swing
+Make sure that your feet are evenly spaced and planted firmly before attempting the swing.

-Fix your eyes on a point roughly head height
+Fix your eyes on a point roughly head height.

-Ensure the arms are slightly bent throughout
+Ensure the arms are slightly bent throughout.

-Keep your core tight whilst swinging
+Keep your core tight while swinging.

 Don’ts

-Do not at any point lock the legs out
+Do not at any point lock the legs out.

 Do not over-rotate or ‘collapse’ at the hips during the downward phase.
 The kettlebell should not pull you down so that your torso becomes parallel with the floor.
 This is a common mistake which places a lot of stress on the lumbar region of the spine.

-Killer KB Exercise #2: Under the leg pass (ULP)
+Kettlebell exercises #2: Under the leg pass

-Teaching Points
+Teaching points

 Position yourself directly over the bell.